vt-elixir/ja_serializer/README.md

 jsonapi.org formatting of Elixir data structures suitable for serialization by libraries such as Poison.

+Warning: This software is not yet ready for consumption.

 ## TODO:

-This software is not ready for consumption.

 * Easy integration into Pheonix.
 * Easy integration into Relax.
-* Extensibility of serialization behavior using Protocols.
 * Support of all required JSON API 1.0 features.
+* Specs and documentation
+* Edgecase/unit tests
+* Pagination, meta and advanced links.

 ## Serializer DSL: